sql-builder/stitch-facebook-ads/README.md

 # Facebook-ads

-BETA package for transforming Facebook datasets managed by Segment, Stitch or Fivetran.
+BETA package for transforming Facebook datasets managed by Stitch.

 ## Configure the package